louissypher800k/a-level-playing-field/README.md

-# 🐍 A Level Playing Field Script 🐍
+# 🐍 A Level Playing Field SH Script🐍

 ## Overview

-🐍 This is an SH script that downloads all of Elder Plinus's repositories to ensure a level playing field! 🐍 The script is designed to help you clone all of his public repos with ease.
+🐍 This is an SH script that downloads all of Elder Plinus's (https://github.com/elder-plinius/). 🐍 The script is designed to help you clone all of his public repos with ease.

 ## Requirements